I don’t know where it began. I don’t know how I came to be in this state. All I know is that I am here.

 I think maybe that I’ll stop at that place where they make hot meals for free…to people like me.
 Funny, I never thought I’d be one of those people….

-Read more articles by Cat Craig or search for articles on the same topic or others.
+Read more articles by Catherine Craig or search for other articles by topic below.